top of page

 Looking at North Korea from the Dora Conservatory

-Please note that some of the links in this post are affiliate links, and at no additional cost to you, we may earn a commission if you make a purchase through these links.
+Please note that some of the links in this post are affiliate links.
+At no additional cost to you, we may earn a commission if you make a purchase through these links, which helps support our blog and keeps it free to use.
 Tap here for more information.
 Also, while we are officially Klook Affiliate Partners, this is not a sponsored post.

 A stark scar across the Korean peninsula, the Demilitarized Zone (DMZ) stands as a potent symbol of the ongoing division between North and South Korea.
 Established in 1953 as part of the Korean Armistice Agreement, it marked the end of the brutal Korean War, but not a formal peace treaty.
 This 2.5-mile (4-km) wide buffer zone, heavily guarded by both sides, represents the enduring tension and unresolved conflict that continues to simmer beneath the surface.